Yersinia Infection

 • unpasteurized (raw) milk, and

 During food preparation, bacteria can be transmitted from contaminated foods to other foods or surfaces in the kitchen.
 This is called cross-contamination.
-Sometimes this happens when to foods that are meant to be consumed uncooked, such as fresh fruits or vegetables.
-An example of this would be cutting raw meat on a cutting board and then cutting vegetables on the same board without washing and sanitizing the board in between.
+Sometimes this happens with foods that are meant to be consumed uncooked, such as fresh fruits or vegetables.
+An example of this would be cutting raw meat on a cutting board and then cutting vegetables on the same board without properly washing and sanitizing the board in between.
 If the vegetables are eaten raw, the bacteria are not killed as they would be with cooking.

 Drinking water can be contaminated if humans or animals leave their droppings (feces) in or near surface water sources such as streams, rivers, lakes or shallow wells and this water is not adequately treated.